Cary Grant: Early life and education

 Grant's mother taught him song and dance when he was four, and she was keen on him having piano lessons.
 She occasionally took him to the cinema, where he enjoyed the performances of Charlie Chaplin, Chester Conklin, Fatty Arbuckle, Ford Sterling, Mack Swain, and Broncho Billy Anderson.
-He moved a short distance to 50 Berkeley Road at about age 4, and was sent to Bishop Road Primary School when he was 4 1/2.
-He lived at six addresses in Bristol, but said his time at Berkeley Road were his childhood "happiest days".
+His family moved a short distance to 50 Berkeley Road at about age 4, and he was sent to Bishop Road Primary School when he was 4 1/2.
+He lived at six addresses in Bristol, but said his time at Berkeley Road was where he spent his childhood's "happiest days".

 Grant's biographer Graham McCann claimed that his mother "did not know how to give affection and did not know how to receive it either".
 Biographer Geoffrey Wansell notes that his mother blamed herself bitterly for the death of Grant's brother John, and never recovered from it.
 (Note: Wansell states that John was a "sickly child" who frequently came down with a fever.
 He had developed gangrene on his arms after a door was slammed on his thumbnail while his mother was holding him.
 She stayed up night after night nursing him, but the doctor insisted that she get some rest—and he died the night that she stopped watching over him.)
 Grant acknowledged that his negative experiences with his mother affected his relationships with women later in life.
-She frowned on alcohol and tobacco, and would reduce his pocket money for minor mishaps.
+She frowned on alcohol and tobacco, and reduced his pocket money for minor mishaps.
 Grant attributed her behavior to overprotectiveness, fearing that she would lose him as she did John.

 When Grant was nine, his father placed his mother in Glenside Hospital, a mental institution, and told him she had gone away on a "long holiday", later declaring that she had died.
 Grant grew up resenting his mother, particularly after being told she left the family.
 After she was institutionalised, Grant and his father moved into Grant's grandmother's home in Bristol.
 When Grant was ten, his father remarried and started a new family.
 Grant did not learn that his mother was still alive until he was 31, his father confessing to the lie shortly before his own death.
 Grant made arrangements for his mother to leave the institution in June 1935, shortly after he learned of her whereabouts.
 He visited her regularly, including after filming Gunga Din in October 1938.

 Grant enjoyed the theater, particularly pantomimes at Christmas, which he attended with his father.
 He befriended a troupe of acrobatic dancers known as The Penders or the Bob Pender Stage Troupe.
 He subsequently trained as a stilt walker and began touring with them.
 Jesse Lasky was a Broadway producer at the time and saw Grant performing at the Wintergarten theater in Berlin around 1914.